HL7/davinci-dtr/input/pagecontent/background.md

 The decision tree navigation in the [HRex Approaches to Exchanging Data decision tree](https://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html) that led to these approaches where decisions needed to be made as part of DTR are as follows:

-Access to payer Questionnaire package:
+Access to payer Questionnaire package -
 * Data retrieval is initiated by the consumer (SMART app/EHR).
 * The app/EHR will have a direct connection to the payer – there is required to be a single defined endpoint for the payer.
 Any routing will be behind the scenes.
 * No human intervention in return of data.